survivejs/react-book/manuscript/11_linting_in_webpack.md

 }
 ```

+JSCS supports *package.json* based configuration.
+In this case you would write it to `jscsConfig` field there.

 T> ESLint implements a large part of the functionality provided by JSCS.
 It is possible you can skip JSCS altogether provided you configure ESLint correctly.
 There's a large amount of presets available.

-T> Note that like some other tools, such as ESLint and JSHint, JSCS supports `package.json` based configuration.
-Simply add a `jscsConfig` field to it and write the configuration there.

 ## EditorConfig